 - Develop a personal comfort level discussing stress, mental health/mental illness, high risk behaviors, and other sensitive issues.

-- Familiarize yourself with the Notice and Respond section of the Gannett Health Services website, which provides extensive information and resources to help members of the Cornell community respond to someone in distress..
+- Familiarize yourself with the Cornell Health "Caring for Others" web page, which provides extensive information and resources to help members of the Cornell community respond to someone in distress..

 Concerned about a student?

 - FSAP: we can help you connect to appropriate people or resources

 - Academic advising or student services office in your college

 - Counseling and Psychological Services (CAPS): 607 255-5155

 - various health topics

 - "Recognizing and Responding to Students in Distress"

 - Faculty handbook (pdf)